Why Is EHR Implementation so Daunting?

 The electronic health record (EHR) system is at the core of most behavioral health organizations, and it touches almost every aspect of your practice.
 It contains provider notes, protected health information (PHI), organizational metrics, state reporting documentation, billing information, along with other vital data sets.
 Because so many processes, data streams, and business elements rely upon your EHR, any change to this infrastructure will impact your staff, clients, and billing.

-This inherent complexity of challenges to EHR implementation requires a professional, thoughtful, and experienced implementation process.
+This inherent complexity of challenges to EHR implementation requires a professional, thoughtful, and proven implementation process.
 A bad EHR implementation results in frustrated staff, disrupted claims, revenue leakage, and general inefficiencies.
 Even worse, this process can lead to mishandled patient data, broken integrations, and massive costs associated with fixing the system.

 It’s natural to focus on the negative aspects of a change in EHR, but keep in mind there’s a reason your organization is transitioning.
 Consider the improved efficiency, actionable data, reduction in documentation errors, improved staff retention, and transformational business insights.